 An essential skill when speaking in English is talking with your hands rather than being still.
 Gestures show emotion and help you illustrate a point to an audience.

 Please make sure not to overdo it; too many gestures can distract you and make you look more like you’re performing magic tricks than giving a speech.

 Practice gesturing confidently in front of friends or family members before entering an exam setting.
 You’ll also want to practice how not every gesture has to come from your hands—the movement of your eyebrows or subtle head nods are enough as well.

 It may seem awkward at first, but eventually, it will become second nature and feel natural!

 When taking an English test, many people make the most common mistake is speaking too slowly.
 It would help if you talked with speed and clarity, but not too fast or over-enunciate.

 This will get you in trouble and make you look unintelligent.
-It’s best to practice speaking at least 20 minutes a day to improve your pronunciation and increase fluency.
+It’s best to practice speaking for at least 20 minutes daily to improve your pronunciation and fluency.